alula-borealis/masters/README.md

   - GSL
 - **Bash-5.1**

-## Setup
-May not need this - an explanation on how to run the code

 ## Features
 - Scalar wave backscattering cone in 2D *(Python)*
 - Scalar wave backscattering cone in 3D *(Python)*